Lose Weight Without Counting Calories

 Instead of asking how many calories something has, notice how it affects your energy, digestion, and hunger levels.

-Foods that leave you bloated, sluggish, or hungry soon after eating are usually not supporting your goals, even if they “fit” into a calorie limit.
 Many foods that disrupt digestion and hunger regulation fall into the category of the worst foods for gut health, even if their calorie count looks harmless.

 3. Building Balanced Meals Without Overthinking